About the Devotional Format

 Many years ago while I was still in high school, I was introduced to an effective approach to journaling my quiet times.
 Although I have used devotional books and other resources and approaches from time to time, this format has served me best.
-In fact, I teach this method in my worship study, Praise More Powerful.
+In fact, I teach this method in my worship study, Pure Praise: A Heart-focused Bible Study on Worship.

 My most meaningful one-on-one meetings with the Lord have come as a result of using this simple process.
 You will notice on each day’s journal log that I consistently include 5 elements as I read work through a book in God’s Word: